Quad4-Software/reticulum-go-website/frontend/src/lib/docs/package-map.md

 # Package map

-## Overview

 Public API lives under `pkg/`.
 The daemon and tests import these packages. `internal/` holds daemon-specific wiring that is not a stable import path for external modules.

-This page maps each package to its responsibility and primary entry points.
-For recipes, Python migration, and concurrency rules, see [API reference](/docs/api-reference).
+Each package below lists its responsibility and primary entry points.
+Recipes, Python migration, and concurrency rules are in [API reference](/docs/api-reference).

 ## Core protocol stack